IoT Testing: Framework, Challenges, Case Studies & Tools 2024

 Though the IoT industry is growing with numerous applications, the industry spends billions on recalling defective devices.
 IoT testing ensures that each device performs all its functionalities, thus allowing the entire IoT network to work collaboratively and deliver value to the business as intended.

 In this article, we explain was IoT testing is, what are the testing approaches, and look at some case studies.

 - Back-end/Data centers

 IoT testing is the process of checking each component of an IoT system by applying common testing methods.

 What are IoT testing approaches?

-- Performance testing includes Network and Gateway (protocols like MQTT, CoAP, HTTP, etc.), backend (database, processing, analytics), and the application components.
+This includes Network and Gateway (protocols like MQTT, CoAP, HTTP, etc.), back-end (database, processing, analytics), and the application components.
 The speed of the network communication model and the embedded software system’s internal computation capabilities are tested in this approach.

 - Application localization